SESARLab/mfh-dl-performace-testing/thesis.md

 ## 2. Performance Testing and methodology

-To evaluate the performance of Apache Hive and Apache Druid, and to achieve a reproducible test, I followed five major steps for each database:
+To evaluate the performance of Apache Hive and Apache Druid and to achieve a reproducible test, I followed five significant steps for each database:

 1. Provision of each solution
 2. Generate syntetic data